 - PRWeb helps you get found by the best-rated press release services.
-All you need to do is create your news, distribute it and track it.
+Then, all you need to do is create your news, distribute it, and track it.

 - Zoho Reports allows you to share data about your brand.
 It includes easy-to-use charts and graphs.
 These can be used for visuals in press kits and with media outreach.

-- JustReachOut helps get you connected with bloggers and journalists who are writing about topics related to your industry and brand.
+- JustReachOut helps connect you with bloggers and journalists writing about your industry and brand topics.

 - PRNewswire is effective for distribution services and news production.
-They offer a big number of ways to get in front of your audience, distributing to over 8,000 websites and 200,000 media outlets.
+They offer many ways to get in front of your audience, distributing to over 8,000 websites and 200,000 media outlets.

 - HARO (Help a Reporter Out) is a quote-mention service.
-The site emails source requests that are relevant to your brand three times per day.
-You have the ability to email a pitch or quote to any requesting journalists and they then select which ideas or sources they want to pursue.
+The site emails source requests relevant to your brand three times per day.
+You can email a pitch or quote to any requesting journalists, and they then select which ideas or sources they want to pursue.

 - Prowly gives you the tools and insights to make you better at your everyday PR work.

-- Meltwater is a media intelligence company who provides media monitoring and social media monitoring to help companies grow and build brand.
+- Meltwater is a media intelligence company that monitors media and social media to help companies grow and build a brand.

 - Prezly provides software for communications teams that want to do more.
-Manage your media relations, create online newsrooms, and publish and pitch your story.
+For example, manage your media relations, create online newsrooms, and publish and pitch your story.

-- Mention is an easy-to-use media monitoring tool that lets you track social mentions, analyze competitors.
+- Mention is an easy-to-use media monitoring tool that lets you track social mentions and analyze competitors.

-- Coverage Book is used to showcase and measure the impact of your PR work.
+- The coverage Book is used to showcase and measure the impact of your PR work.

-- Anewstip gives you the ability to search global media influentials by what they have written or tweeted.
+- Anewstip allows you to search global media influentials by what they have written or tweeted.

-- Agility PR Solutions gives you the ability to discover journalists and influencers, amplify your messages, monitor media coverage, and measure the success of your PR campaigns.
+- Agility PR Solutions allows you to discover journalists and influencers, amplify your messages, monitor media coverage, and measure the success of your PR campaigns.

 - Brandwatch helps the world’s biggest brands listen to their customers and understand consumer trends.

-- Critical Mention Critical Mention is the fastest, most reliable media monitoring and earned media measurement platform for broadcast, online news, print and social media.
+- Critical Mention Critical Mention is the fastest, most reliable media monitoring and earned media measurement platform for broadcast media, online news, print, and social media.

 - JournoRequests get PR opportunities delivered directly to your inbox daily.

-- Augure gives you the power to transform the way you launch your Communication and Public Relations campaigns
+- Augure gives you the power to transform how you launch your Communication and Public Relations campaigns.

-- Radio Guest List similar to HARO, this service helps you find Interviews as a Podcast Guest, Talk Show, or Radio Interview Guest Expert.
+- Radio Guest List is similar to HARO; this service helps you find Interviews as a Podcast Guest, Talk Show, or Radio Interview Guest Expert.

-- BlogDash Use their Blogger Outreach program to filter through 200K+ bloggers by keywords, categories, Klout score, and more data points.
+- BlogDash Uses its Blogger Outreach program to filter through 200K+ bloggers by keywords, categories, Klout score, and more data points.

 Use the above information to create your PR plan and watch as brand awareness builds for your company.